everx-labs/ever-sdk/docs/reference/ton-os-api/samples.md

 }
 ```

-where `id` (full address) consists of workchainID:address (Note: smart contract and an account are the same thing in the context of the TON Blockchain.
+where `id` (full address) consists of workchainID:address (Note: smart contract and an account are the same thing in the context of the Everscale Blockchain.
 A large smart-contract may employ several accounts lying in different shardchains of the same workchain for load balancing purposes.)

 fields: